-From the Illumio Core 19.3.0 release onwards, the Network Function Controller (NFC) is no longer supported.
+Beginning with Illumio Core 19.3.0 release, the Network Function Controller (NFC) is no longer supported.
 The F5 interface has been moved from the PCE in to the Network Enforcement Node (NEN).

-Since the NFC has been discontinued, you need the NEN to interface with Load Balancers.
-The NEN has both switch and load balancer capabilities.
+Because the NFC has been discontinued, you need to use the NEN to interface with Load Balancers.

 By applying labels to your load balancer's virtual servers, you can write rules that allow client workloads in front of the load balancer to communicate with the virtual IP address of the load balancer's virtual servers.
 By adding labels to the pool members behind a virtual sever, you can allow communication from the load balancer to the members of the pool.
 The source for this communication is determined by the load balancer.
 The Illumio Core programs policies on the load balancer to enforce security policy.
-The PCE uses the load balancer's REST APIs to read and write security policies to configure security rules.
+The NEN uses the load balancer's REST APIs to read and write security policies to configure security rules.

 The PCE supports configuration of two load balancer units if they are configured in Active/Standby or Active/Active modes.
 The PCE needs to be configured with the user name and password of an administrative user who has read-write access to all configurations on the load balancer.

-The PCE configures new objects on the load balancer and does not alter any existing configurations.
-When an Illumio-created object in the load balancer configuration is modified, the PCE detects it as tampering and modifies the configuration back to the intended state so that the correct security policy is enforced.
+The NEN configures new objects on the load balancer and does not alter any existing configurations.
+When an Illumio-created object in the load balancer configuration is modified, the NEN detects it as tampering and modifies the configuration back to the intended state so that the correct security policy is enforced.